yaarilab/yaarilab_documentation/documentation/Merging_Metadata/index.md

 # Overview of Python Script for Merging Metadata

-This script is automatically invoked as part of starting the [MADC](./documentation/annotation_pipeline_to_madc/index.md).
+This script is automatically invoked as part of starting the [Annotation pipeline to MADC](./documentation/annotation_pipeline_to_madc/index.md).

 ## GitHub
   [GitHub](https://github.com/yaarilab/Minimal_ADC/blob/main/app/utils.py) repository